 Criteria JORC Code Explanation Commentary Sampling techniques ▪ Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling. ▪ Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used. ▪ Aspects of the determination of mineralisation that are Material to the Public Report. ▪ In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. ▪ Style of mineralisation sought is niobium, phosphorus and REE mineralisation derived from hard rock sources in the weathering profile. ▪ Stream sediment sampling was carried out in drainages over 500 metres long with spacing planned at approximate 1 km on drainages. ▪ Stream sediment samples weighed approximately 1 kg each.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. ▪ Style of mineralisation sought is Ion Adsorbed Clay type REE mineralisation as well as lag deposits of REE mineralisation derived from hard rock sources in the weathering profile. ▪ High grade hard rock deposits of REE hosted by mafic to ultramafic host rocks are also a style of mineralisation being sought.
+Gold mineralisation was not a target but found during the REE exploration. ▪ Stream sediment sampling was carried out in drainages over 500 metres long with spacing planned at approximate 1 km on drainages. ▪ Stream sediment samples weighed approximately 1 kg each.
 Sample is pre-processed to a -10 micron sample fraction that is submitted to the laboratory.
 They are not considered representative of the possible grade of mineralisation at depth Drilling techniques ▪ Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether ▪ No drilling undertaken